m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Data sync/_index.en.md

 }
 ```

 The `while` loop of this **xTask** will effectively run forever unless the network connection is dropped.
-After publishing the latest message to the device shadow service and responding to any delta callbacks from received messages, the task will sleep for the indicated amount of time before continuing to the next cycle of the loop.
+After publishing the latest message to the device shadow service and responding to any delta callbacks from received messages, the task will sleep for the indicated amount of time before it continues to the next cycle of the loop.
 You can modify the `vTaskDelay()` expression to publish more or less frequently.
 You may find it helpful to use a faster interval like 1000 (one second) while testing and reduce it to ten, thirty, or sixty seconds for a real deployment.

 ```C
 void hvac_Callback(const char *pJsonString, uint32_t JsonStringDataLen, jsonStruct_t *pContext) {